JohNostalg/Chainworks/README.md

 # Chainworks
-Chainworks is an anime-influenced creative passion project created by Joh Nostalg
+Chainworks is an anime-influenced creative production created by Joh Nostalg

 > If one does not know to which port one is sailing, no wind is favorable. ~ Seneca